-Since DPWS uses XML as message exchange format allowing for a standardized data exchange, its verbosity may require several radio packets to transmit a single message.
-Design choices are being explored to minimize the cost of providing structured data and functionality description, such as compression and tag compacting techniques [15] and HTTP-based service bindings [26].
-In addition, Moritz et al. [25] propose adaptations and enhancements to limit the number of exchanged DPWS message for service discovery and meta data exchange.
-These types of models will improve the integration capabilities of heterogeneous sensor networks.
+Since DPWS uses XML as message exchange format allowing for a standardized data exchange its verbosity may require several radio packets to transmit a single message.
+Design choices are being explored to minimize the cost of providing structured data and functionality description, such as compression and tag compacting techniques [14] and HTTP-based service bindings [25].
+In addition, Moritz et al. [24] propose adaptations and enhancements to limit the number of exchanged DPWS message for service discovery and meta data exchange.
+Models such as these will improve the integration capabilities of heterogeneous sensor networks.